-The SECC is a delegated committee established by the Management Board of Deutsche Bank AG which has the mandate to develop sustainable compensation principles, to prepare recommendations on Total Compensation levels and to ensure appropriate compensation governance and oversight.
+The SECC is a delegated committee established by the Management Board which has the mandate to develop sustainable compensation principles, to prepare recommendations on Total Compensation levels and to ensure appropriate compensation governance and oversight.
 The SECC establishes the Group Compensation Strategy and Compensation Policy.
 The SECC also utilizes quantitative and qualitative factors to assess Group and divisional performance as a basis for compensation decisions and makes recommendations to the Management Board regarding the total amount of annual variable compensation and its allocation across business divisions and infrastructure functions.

 In order to maintain its independence, only representatives from infrastructure and control functions who are not aligned to any of the business divisions are members of the SECC.
-In 2018, the SECC's membership comprised of the Chief Administration Officer and the Chief Financial Officer as Co-Chairpersons, as well as the Chief Risk Officer (all of whom are Management Board Members), the Global Head of Human Resources as well as an additional representative from both Finance and Risk as voting members.
+In 2019, the SECC's membership comprised of the Chief Administration Officer (since November 2019 the Chief Transformation Officer) and the Chief Financial Officer as Co-Chairpersons, as well as the Chief Risk Officer (all of whom are Management Board Members), the Global Head of Human Resources as well as an additional representative from both Finance and Risk as voting members.
 The Compensation Officer, the Deputy Compensation Officer and one of the Global Co-Heads of HR Performance & Reward were nonvoting members.
-The SECC generally meets on a monthly basis and it had 21 meetings with regard to the compensation process for performance year 2018.
+The SECC generally meets on a monthly basis and it had xx meetings with regard to the compensation process for performance year 2019.

-(Company No. 312552-W) (Incorporated in Malaysia) and its subsidiaries
+Company No. 199401026871 (312552-W) (Incorporated in Malaysia) and its subsidiaries